dlt-hub/dlt/docs/examples/README.md

 # Examples

-1. `quickstart` loads a nested json document into BigQuery and then queries it with built in `sql_client` demonstrating the parent-child table joins.
+1. `quickstart` loads a nested json document into `duckdb` and then queries it with built in `sql_client` demonstrating the parent-child table joins.

 1. `sql_query` source and `read_table` example.
 This source iterates over any `SELECT` statement made against database system supported by `SqlAlchemy`.
 The example connects to Redshift and iterates a table containing Ethereum transactions.
 Shows the inferred schema (which nicely preserves typing).
 Mind that our source is a one-liner :)